Birdchain/whitepaper-business/README.md

 * **Ethereum Smart Contracts** - Backend services provided inside the Ethereum ledger.
 All of them are custom services created by Birdchain developers to give a possibility to get rewards and exchange tokens and provide escrows.

 ## MVP Overview
-he Birdchain MVP is a messenger application with the ability to share ads content between content providers and content receivers.
+The Birdchain MVP is a messenger application with the ability to share ads content between content providers and content receivers.
 The client side application is divided into two parts.

 * Mobile applications - iOS and Android apps - used by ads viewers
 * Browser front end application - used by content providers